Barna-Molnar/landing-page-gym/README.md

 ## Features
-This website is currently in progress
+This website is currently in progress but...

+The project can be seen : [GitHub Pages](https://barna-molnar.github.io/landing-page-gym/).